chocolateimage/rd-multiwindow-linux/README.md

 ## Instructions

 > [!NOTE]
-> Only KDE Plasmsa (KWin) is supported.
+> Only KDE Plasma (KWin) is supported.
 You can try to use it on other desktop environments/window managers, but it may break.

 To build, you need these packages: